kustomzone/chaincode-investigator/how_do_i_chaincode.md

 This is how you will reference the chaincode in any future invoke or query requests.

 ###Query
-Next, let’s query the chaincode for the value of te `hello_world` key we set with the `Init` function.
+Next, let’s query the chaincode for the value of the `hello_world` key we set with the `Init` function.
 - Expand the "Chaincode" API section by clicking it
 - Expand the `POST /chaincode` section by clicking it
 - Set the `QuerySpec` text field (make the other fields blank).
-Copy the example below but subsitute in your chaincode name (the hashed ID from deploy).
+Copy the example below but substitute in your chaincode name (the hashed ID from deploy).
 Also use the same enrollID you used in the `/registrar` step.

 	```
 	{